Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 final 2 km (1.2 miles) to reach the trailhead.
 It was almost pitch

-dark and the only thing I could see was the rain drops through my
+dark and the only thing I could see was the rain drops flying through my

 headlamp.